weaviate/weaviate-io/developers/weaviate/configuration/indexing/vector-indexes.md

 ### Compression

 Vector indexes can be large.
 Compressed vectors lose some information, but they use fewer resources and can be very cost effective.
-In most cases,
+In most cases the resource savings significantly outweigh the slight loss in performance.

 See also: